cmkobel/CompareM2/README.md

 ## What analyses does it do?

-As assemblycomparator is currently under development, some analyses are not yes implemented and thouroughly tested.
+As assemblycomparator is currently under development, some analyses are not yet implemented and thoroughly tested.

 ### For each assembly
   - [ ] [any2fasta](https://github.com/tseemann/any2fasta) (wide input format support)